Xbox Series X games: every exclusive and cross-platform game announced so far

 Scorn

 Oh, this trailer was disconcerting.
 Scorn appears to take place in a grim, gray, and bloody world, with mysterious stone statues and intestine-lookalike worms combining for... something.
-We got some serious Alien / Prometheus vibes, but will update you as we find out more about the game.
+We got some serious Alien / Prometheus vibes – and know it's a first-person horro game – but will update you as we find out more about the title.

 Xbox Series X Optimised?
 Yes.